Meteorological Normalisation with {deweather}

 done fairly flexibly.
 Note that this function is likely of most use with

-between 1 and 3 tuned hyperparmaeters; any more and its likely to be too
+between 1 and 3 tuned hyperparameters; any more and it is likely to be

-messy to be interpretable.
-It may be useful to look for the ‘elbow’ in
+too messy to be interpretable.
+It may be useful to look for the ‘elbow’

 We can also see how the tuned model behaved on some reserved testing data, using the ‘best parameters’ it has decided on.
 A set of predictions is included (which can be usefully plotted as a scatter chart or binned surface), as well as a set of metrics to evaluate.